The Perfect BA Interview Process

 4. Discuss the challenges of current process

 Understanding challenges of the current process is again a vital element for any business analyst.
-All processes that we run in any organisation have definitely some challenges in terms of either effort involved in executing the process or predictability of the process or product quality of the process.
+All processes that we run in any organization have definitely some challenges in terms of either effort involved in executing the process or predictability of the process or product quality of the process.

 There are multiple challenges that the stakeholders are grappling with and they expect the business analyst to provide a solution to the problem that the processes have.